-As COVID-19 becomes controlled through the UK vaccination program we are forecasting an increased demand for our services in the near to medium term.
-We have developed demand and capacity and workforce plans to respond to the recovery phase.
+As COVID-19 becomes controlled through the UK vaccination programme we are forecasting an increased demand for our services in the near to medium term.
+We have developed demand, capacity and workforce plans to respond to the recovery phase.

-In addition, economic downturn is anticipated following COVID 19 as some members of the population have lost employment, some businesses have failed to recover (for example the hospitality sector) and the mental health impact of the virus has increased sickness absence.
+In addition, economic downturn is anticipated following COVID 19 as some members of the population have lost employment, some businesses have been slow to recover (for example the leisure, entertainment, and hospitality sectors) and the mental health impact of the virus has increased sickness absence and disproportionately affected the socially disadvantaged and BAME communities within Sheffield.
 We therefore have an important role to play in helping Sheffield's recovery and we will continue to closely monitor the level of need and the resources required.